jonnonz1/nz-statute-book/acts/public/2002/local-government-act-2002.md

 ### 16 Members to abide by standing orders
 (1) A member of a local authority must abide by the standing orders adopted under clause 27.
-(2) A member of the police, or an officer or employee of a local authority, may, at the request of the chairperson, remove or exclude a member from a meeting if that member is required to leave the meeting by a ruling made under the standing orders and that member—
+(2) A constable, or an officer or employee of a local authority, may, at the request of the chairperson, remove or exclude a member from a meeting if that member is required to leave the meeting by a ruling made under the standing orders and that member—
   (a) refuses or fails to leave the meeting; or
   (b) having left the meeting, attempts to re-enter the meeting without the permission of the chairperson.